Ageing of the United Kingdom: Over 65

 The over 65 population currently comprises 18.5% of the population as of 2019.
 In 1999 they comprised one in 6 people (15.8%) and are expected to rise to nearly one every in 4 (23.9%) by 2039.
-This additionally extends to the over 85s as well, in England alone, the total amount of those over the age of 5 will double from 1.3 million to 2.6 million by 2046.
+The proportion of over 85s is likely to grow as well, in England alone, the total amount of those over the age of 85 will double from 1.3 million to 2.6 million by 2046.

 Implications

 Social

-Culturally the society is expected to change as a larger proportion of the population comprises the over 65 population and less people comprise the under 15 year old population.
+Culturally the society is expected to change as a larger proportion of the population comprises the over 65 population and fewer people comprise the under 15 year old population.
 Social attitudes around old age are expected to change.

 Increasingly, more people will begin to live past the age of 100 in future decades.
 In 2020, there were a total of 15,120 centenarians in the UK.

 Economic

 Economically, a larger proportion of public spending will need to be devoted to elderly care as the population gets older.
 Similarly, those over the age of 65 may need to stay in employment, this has been a growing trend since 1998 when around 5% of over 65 year olds were employed to 2018 where just over 10% are still employed.
 This is a particular problem as currently 30% of the UK's workforce is over the age of 50 in 2015 and due to the lack of young people, there will unlikely be enough people to replace those who leave the workforce due to old age.

 NHS general spending is an example of this, with the total cost of a citizen rising as they get older.
-Due to multi-morbidity which rises with age, the cost of health spending goes up.
+Due to multimorbidity which rises with age, the cost of health spending goes up.

 Pensions are an additional problem, and are expected to continue to rise as the population gets older. £96.7 billion was paid out in pensions in 2018 alone, with an increase of £1.2 billion from the previous year.
 Proposed plans to alleviate the problem have been rising the pension age more.

 Geographically

-Population ageing is more prevalent in those living in rural defined areas then BUA's (built up areas).
-The cities identified as the most youngest were primarily those with a higher proportion of migrant populations.
-These were; Slough, Oxford, Luton, London, Cambridge, Leicester, Milton Keynes, Coventry, Cardiff, Bradford and Blackburn.
-In conjunction, cities identified as the oldest in the UK primarily were on the coast, those were; Blackpool, Worthing, Bournemouth, Southend, Swansea, Mansfield, Barnsley, Wakefield, Birkenhead and Sunderland.
-However the BBC notes that in general, the average age in most cities have grew older.
+Population ageing is more prevalent in those living in rural defined areas than BUAs (built up areas).
+The cities identified as the youngest were primarily those with a higher proportion of migrant populations.
+These were: Slough, Oxford, Luton, London, Cambridge, Leicester, Milton Keynes, Coventry, Cardiff, Bradford and Blackburn.
+In conjunction, cities identified as the oldest in the UK primarily were on the coast, those were: Blackpool, Worthing, Bournemouth, Southend, Swansea, Mansfield, Barnsley, Wakefield, Birkenhead and Sunderland.
+However the BBC notes that in general, the average age in most cities have grown older.

+Health

+Even though the life expectancy is increasing in the UK, the healthy life expectancy at birth (years lived in good health) and the disability-free life expectancy in people over 65 have not changed significantly.
+This means that the increasingly ageing population of the UK has an increasing need for healthcare and support.